Chapter 1: An Alluring Difference

 "Oh, erm…congratulations," said Harry blankly.

-When Harry looked over Fleur's shoulder he noticed that Molly had a stern look on her face, as she stared down at the pot of onion soup and stirred with far more force and speed than was necessary.
+When Harry looked over Fleur's shoulder he noticed that Molly had a stern look on her face as she stirred her soup with far more force and speed than was necessary.

-"Bill eez very busy these days," noted Fleur, "working very 'ard at ze bank, and sometimes 'elping with 'is father's work as well.
-I only work part-time at Gringott's for my Eenglish, and Bill and I have been staying here…to help with the watching, but also to save money for ze down payment on a house once we are wed."
+"Bill eez very busy these days," noted Fleur, "working very 'ard at zee bank, and sometimes 'elping with 'is father's work as well.
+I only work part-time at Gringott's for my Eenglish, and Bill and I have been staying here…to help with the watching, but also to save money for zee down payment on a house once we are wed."

 Molly let out an audible sniff.
 Fleur, having already heard something similar on many other occasions, paid her no mind.

-"I was so pleased to 'ear zat you would be staying 'ere as well…zere isn't much to do 'ere unless you like cooking or throwing ze garden gnomes!
+"I was so pleased to 'ear zat you would be staying 'ere as well," Fleur continued.
+"Zere isn't much to do 'ere unless you like cooking or throwing zee garden gnomes!
 And I know zat 'Ermione 'as been so anxious to 'ave your arrival…"

 Harry's eyes lit up at the news.
 "Hermione?
 Is she here?"